Graviton-Code-Editor/website/docs/user_guide/workspaces.md

 You have now manually created a Graviton workspace!

-To use it, you must load it in Graviton.
-To do this, in the menu select `"File" > "Workspaces" > "Load from file"`, and select your workspace's file.
+In order to use it click in menu `"File" > "Workspaces" > "Load from file"`, and select your workspace's file.
-The next time you are opening a workspace, your workspace will now appear in "Recents Workspaces".
+It will now appear in your workspace log.

 ## Add custom settings